 3. Ruger American Ranch

 The scaled-down Ruger American in .223 Remington would make for a smart youth rifle, even though it isn't marketed specifically as one.
 The 10+1 detachable box magazine offers a nice reprieve at the range, and its shorter, 16.12-inch barrel comes suppressor ready.
 It uses a Ruger Marksman Adjustable trigger, which offers a crisp release with a pull weight adjustable between 3 and 5 pounds.
 Its lightweight design only burdens hunters with 6.1 pounds, as it employs an ergonomic synthetic stock.
 When you add these features up, you have an extremely accurate rifle that's wildly fun to shoot, and extremely proficient in the field.

 4. Mossberg Patriot Youth Super Bantam

 Mossberg has a top-tier reputation for building high-quality shotguns at an affordable price.
 However, their Patriot series has continued to garner more and more attention from hunters for all the same reasons, as these bolt-action rifles offer elite bang-for-your-buck appeal.
 A set of spacers allows hunters to adjust the length of pull, which allows youth hunters to grow with their gun.
 It features a 20-inch matte-blue barrel, a black synthetic stock and a 5+1 capacity box magazine, all of which comes out to a 7.5-pound rifle.

 5. Thompson/Center Compass II Compact

-There it is, five great youth guns, appropriate for young hunters to get out in the woods and do some hunting this fall deer season.
+There you have it: five great youth guns to get any new hunter out in the woods for some deer hunting this fall.